How The Peregrine Fund is helping

 What they eat

-Often called "reckless" in its hunting style, the Northern Goshawk is quite determined when pursing prey.
+Often called "reckless" in its hunting style, the Northern Goshawk is quite determined when pursuing prey.
 It will often crash head-first through brush and branches when after a tasty meal.
 Wisely, however, they don't always chase prey in thick forest.
 They often hunt at forest edges either from a perch or by flying low to the ground in the hopes of scaring up prey.
 They also lie in wait in the dense foliage of a tree, from which to launch an attack on an unsuspecting bird.

 The Northern Goshawk hunts an extremely wide variety of birds and mammals of varying sizes.
-Depending on where they live, prey species include mice, shrews, chipmunks, jackrabbits, squirrels, grouse, racoons, foxes, hares, geese, doves, woodpeckers, and crows.
+Depending on where they live, prey species include mice, shrews, chipmunks, jackrabbits, squirrels, grouse, raccoons, foxes, hares, geese, doves, woodpeckers, and crows.
 Known as a predator of other birds of prey, Northern Goshawks have been documented hunting owls, kestrels, and Honey Buzzards, among other raptor species.

 Nest, eggs and young